Deep Agent AI Use Cases: Where Deep Agents Actually Deliver Value

 What Changes in Long-Horizon Agentic Systems

-Long-horizon, agentic systems are built to manage complexity over time.
+Long-horizon, deep agents are built to manage complexity over time.
 They introduce structure, memory, and control into the workflow.

 - Use planning to define steps before execution